TEAMLIGHTSABERS/FRC_2022-2023/README.md

 # Copy Last Years Robot Code

-To put last years code into the project.
-Last year's robot code in isn the Robot_Code directory.
-Open the file Robot.java and select "Raw" button in the upper right.
-Right click on the "Raw" display, select "Save as", navigate to the Project's "robot" directory,
+Last year's robot code is in the Robot_Code directory.
+Go to that directory on your computer, copy the file called "Robot.java", and navigate to your project's "robot" directory:

   {Drive_Letter}\Users\Public\GitHub\FRC_2022-2023\Robot_Code\Last_Year\src\main\java\frc\robot

-Type in the name Robot.java, and select Ok to save it over the current Robot.java file.
-In the above directory, there will now be two files:

 Main.java
 Robot.java

-The "Robot.java" file contains Last Year's "Robot.java" file.
+If you want to see the differences between the default code for a "Timed Robot" and Last Year's code.
+Save the Robot.java file to another name before before taking the next step.

+Now, paste the file that you copied from the "Robot_Code" directory into the project's robot directory.
+This will overwrite the "Robot.java" file in that directory with a new one that contains Last Year's code.

+If you copied the default "Timed Robot" code, then delete the file when you are done looking at it.

 # Git Update

 Save any open files in the project.
-To to GitHub Desktop and commit the changes by putting "Created Project for Last Year's Robot" in the Summary box (lower left) and clicking on the "Commit" button (bottom left).
-Push the change to the remote repository by clicking on the "Push Origin" button on the top (right side) of the GitHub Desktop window.
+In the GitHub Desktop, commit the changes by typing "Created Project for Last Year's Robot" in the commit summary box and clicking on the "Commit to {yourname}Dev" button.
+Backup the change to the remote repository by clicking on the "Push Origin" button on the top of the GitHub Desktop window.
+You're done.

 # Next?